redcraftstone/CSS-animated-text-gradient-generator/README.md

 ## Disclaimer

 The project is not input proof in any way, thus could break easily.
-I am not liable for anything you do with this project.
+I am not liable for any errors that occur.

 ## License